11 professional email subject line examples + tips to stand out in your subscribers’ inbox

 Skincare brand Drunk Elephant is conversational, friendly, and even quirky in this subject line: “Resolution, schmesolution.”

-6. Consider context for every email subject line
+6. Consider the context for every email subject line

 Imagine if customers had a dedicated inbox just for your emails.
 Sounds great, right?